jaidenmeiden/nvim-ide/README.md

 Plug 'vim-airline/vim-airline-themes' # This is the official theme repository for vim-airline Plug 'ryanoasis/vim-devicons' # Database developer Icons Plug 'lilydjwg/colorizer' # A Vim plugin to colorize all text in the form #rgb, #rgba, #rrggbb, #rrgbbaa, rgb(...), rgba(...)
-Plug 'leafgarland/typescript-vim' # Activate typescript syntax
+Plug 'leafgarland/typescript-vim' # Activate typescript synt/ax

+# Navigation
+Plug 'preservim/tagbar' # Tagbar for code navigation

 # Git integration
 Plug 'mhinz/vim-signify' # Signify (or just Sy) uses the sign column to indicate added, modified and removed lines in a file